Databases A - Z

-This directory is not only good for simple phone or address look up, but for marketing research.
-It contains detailed information on more than 13 million U.S. businesses and 120 million U.S. households.
-The information includes addresses, phone numbers, toll free numbers, Web site URLs, financial information, median household income, median home value, and more.
+This includes addresses, phone numbers, toll free numbers, Web site URLs, financial information, median household income, median home value, and more.

 Religion and Philosophy Collection (mobile)

-This database provides extensive coverage of such topics as world religions, major denominations, biblical studies, religious history, epistemology, political philosophy, philosophy of language, moral philosophy and the history of philosophy.
+This database covers world religions, major denominations, biblical studies, religious history, epistemology, political philosophy, philosophy of language, moral philosophy and the history of philosophy.

 Sanborn Fire Insurance Maps

 The Sanborn Maps are large scale street plans produced by the Sanborn Fire Insurance company from 1867 to 1970.
-Sanborn Maps show the outline of each building including the location of windows and doors together with street names, street and sidewalk widths, property boundaries, building use, and house and block numbers.
 Use these maps to locate and identify buildings and neighborhoods, to study the growth of towns and cities, and to study the impact of new developments.

 Science Reference Center (mobile)